-Gene-environment interaction ups risk of preeclampsiaDecember 10th, 2012 in Health
+Gene-environment interaction ups risk of preeclampsiaDecember 10, 2012 in Medicine & Health / Health

 (HealthDay)—A genetic variant, AGT2R, in mothers, fathers, and neonates is associated with a significantly increased risk of preeclampsia in mothers with a body mass index (BMI) of 25 kg/m² or more, according to a study published online Nov.
 5 in Placenta.